SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 To make new-covenant grace an alternative to godly behavior is to change the grace of God into immorality.
 It is to completely destroy the purpose of God in the new covenant.

-“Turning the grace of our God into lasciviousness [immorality]” means they had accepted the forgiveness of God and then had continued in ungodly behavior.
+“Turn the grace of our God into lewdness [immorality]” means they had accepted the forgiveness of God and then had continued in ungodly behavior.

 Faith.
 “The just shall live by faith” is a declaration of the Old Testament and is repeated three times in the New Testament.
 “The just shall live by faith” is the motto of the Protestant Reformation.
 Some of the Protestants added the idea that justification is “by faith alone.”